 - Many of our members do want to make progress, of course, but the church’s own rules and operating guidelines seem to dissuade this.

 As an unbeliever, that might sound nice.
 But it kind of defeats the purpose of the church, doesn’t it?

 Ahhh…therein lies the heart of this issue.
 What is the purpose of the church?
-(I researched and taught a class on that a couple of years ago.
-We’ll dig into that another day…promise.)

 Comfort and Ease

-For now, let’s dive into this comparison a bit more.
+Let’s dive into this comparison a bit more.
 The author, wanting to check things out for himself, decided to go visit a Planet Fitness.
 He said,

 Despite the playground-esque vibe, there were lots of people attempting to get in shape, or at least trying to get less out of shape.
 This, at least, gave me a positive impression.
 It seemed that these were people who, had they not found this “unthreatening place,” might otherwise not be exercising at all.